 The idea of deciding when the processing takes place is crucial to staying in control.
 While some advertise going through their inbox a few times a day, some people such a Tim Ferriss, the author of The 4-Hour Work Week, went as far as checking their email inbox once a week.

 The same applies to your inbox of tasks in Routine.
 Decide on a frequency and stick to it 💪.

 When it comes to how to process your inbox, we recommend following the well-known

 For every item in your inbox, follow the 2-min rule below:

-- 🧽 If the task is no longer relevant, ignore it (
+- 🧽 If the task is no longer relevant, mark it as “won’t do” (

 - ✅ If the task takes less than 2 minutes to perform, do it right away and mark it as done (